Internet addiction disorder: Interpersonal difficulties

 It is argued that interpersonal difficulties such as introversion, social problems, and poor face-to-face communication skills often lead to internet addiction.
 Internet-based relationships offer a safe alternative for people with aforementioned difficulties to escape from the potential rejections and anxieties of interpersonal real-life contact.

-Social support
+Social factors

 Individuals who lack sufficient social connection and social support are found to run a higher risk of Internet addiction.
 They resort to virtual relationships and support to alleviate their loneliness.
 As a matter of fact, the most prevalent applications among Internet addicts are chat rooms, interactive games, instant messaging, or social media.
-Some empirical studies reveal that conflict between parents and children and not living with mother significantly associated with IA after one year.
+Some empirical studies reveal that conflict between parents and children and not living with a mother significantly associated with IA after one year.
 Protective factors such as quality communication between parents and children and positive youth development are demonstrated, in turn, to reduce the risk of IA.